RagnarB83/ash-documentation/docs/_build/html/_sources/job-types.rst.txt

 Job Types
 ==========================

-There are a few different job-types in Yggdrasill: single-point , geometry optimization, numerical frequencies and molecular dynamics (not ready).
+There are a few different job-types in Yggdrasill: single-point , geometry optimization, nudged-elastic band optimization, numerical frequencies and molecular dynamics (not ready).
 - Single-point energy/property jobs in Yggdrasill (instead of using the QM code directly) are useful for the purpose of doing electrostatically embedded QM/MM, running multiple energy/property calculations in parallel
 - Geometry optimizations can be performed using a simple internal Optimizer or via more flexible external optimizers that can be easily installed.
-- Numerical frequencies
+- Numerical frequencies can be performed for any Hamiltonian (QM, MM or QM/MM).
+To be finished.
+- Nudged elastic band calculations are available via an interface to an external code.
 - Molecular dynamics (not ready)

 The job-types can be used with any theory object available, e.g. one of the QMTheories in :doc:`QM-interfaces` or using